amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 ### Adding all the API routes to modify data in the DB

-Let's add all the routes to be able to create, read, update and delete data from Mongo.
+Let's add all the routes to create, read, update, and delete data from Mongo.

-The Mongoose library provides some convenience methods to do CRUD operations:
+The Mongoose library provides some convenient methods to do CRUD operations:
-- **Todo.find**: find data matching a given query. (`{}`, get all, while `{isDone: true}` get only completed tasks).
+- ** Todo.find**: find data matching a given query. (`{}`, get all, while `{isDone: true}` get only completed tasks).
-- **Todo.create**: Create a new todo
+- ** Todo.create**: Create a new todo
-- **Todo.findByIdAndUpdate**: Find todo by given id and update its content.
+- ** Todo.findByIdAndUpdate**: Find Todo by given id and update its content.
-- **Todo.findByIdAndDelete**: Find todo by given id and delete it.
+- ** Todo.findByIdAndDelete**: Find Todo by given id and delete it.
-- **Todo.deleteMany**: Delete everything matching a given query.
+- ** Todo.deleteMany**: Delete everything matching a given query.

-Here's the routes by their matching HTTP verb (GET, PUT, POST, DELETE).
-In the next sections we are going to tests all these routes and go over some more details.
+Here are the routes by their matching HTTP verb (GET, PUT, POST, DELETE).
+In the next sections, we will test all these routes and go over some more details.

 ```js server/routes/todos.js
 const express = require('express');